chirayuharyan/Parallel-Fully-Dynamic-Maintenance-of-2-Connected-Components/README.md

-# Parallel Fully Dynamic Maintenance of 2-Connected Components
+# Parallel Fully Dynamic Maintenance of 2-Connected Components <mark>(Please download the report and view as sometimes the document doesn't render well on this platform.)</mark>

 ## Codes
 This directory contains the implementation of our algorithms.